Zellic/solidity-parser/docs/source/getstarted/quickstart.rst

 In this example, we only loaded the entry point (TestContract.sol), but during symbol-table building, the Ownable.sol file was also parsed.
 This makes it available later for AST2 building.

 Now get the AST2 nodes using :py:meth:`Builder.get_top_level_units <solidity_parser.ast.ast2builder.Builder.get_top_level_units>`.
-This includes the Ownable and MyContract contracts, but to demonstrate the tree searching behavior, we'll use
+This includes the Ownable and MyContract contracts, but to demonstrate the tree-searching behavior, we'll use
 MyContract only.

 .. code-block:: python